robgibbons/unchained/README.md

     '*': view.redirect('/error/404/'),
 };
 ```
+#### Generators (Constructors)

-You might have noticed a few helper methods above, attached to the view object.
+You might have noticed a few helper methods in urls.js above, attached to the view object.
 The methods **view.auth**, **view.render** and **view.redirect** are actually reusable view Generators, which take in arguments and return customized views.
 The /about and /profile view definitions above are functionally equivalent to **view.auth**.

 Generator methods can leverage middleware, models, and can be created like normal modules.
 You can define them inside **/views**, **/models** and **/middleware**, but I recommend storing them in the **index.js** of their respective folder.

-### Global Middleware & Bare-Metal Express
+### Bare-Metal Express

-You can easily apply urls.js to declare your "global" middleware.
-But you also have the option to configure your Express app directly, within **config.js**:
+You can easily define global middleware in your urls.js.
+Or you have the option to configure your Express app directly, within **config.js**.
+Config.js is composed of a callback function which exposes the Express instance used inside of unchained.

 ```javascript